raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

 The progress the weightlifter makes is going to be controlled by the speed at which the player can hit the `z` and `x` keys.
 So you need to create some scripts that will capture this data.

 1. You're going to need to **variables** in this game.
-The first, called `progress`, will be used to record how far into the lift the weightlifter has managed.
+The first, called `progress`, will be used to record how far into the lift the weightlifter has managed to get.
 The second, called `last_key`, will be used to store the last key press the player made.
 1. Create these two variables by clicking in **Variables** and then clicking on **Make a variable**
 1. Then, you can start your script by setting `progress` to be 1 and `last_key` to be "z", when the game starts